Quick Take

 - Rats

-While there is no official conservation status for the entire genus, many towhee species are listed as Least Concern on IUCN’s Redlist.
-However, there are some species that are in danger, like the sirocco towhee (Pipilo socorroensis), which is listed as Endangered.
+While there is no single official conservation status for the entire genus, many individual towhee species are listed as Least Concern on the IUCN Red List.
+However, some species are in danger, like the Socorro towhee (Pipilo socorroensis), which is listed as Endangered.
 These birds have a declining population due to invasive species out-competing them, weak genetics, and disease.

 Population